European Safety and Health Legislation

 Further information on safety and health at work can also be found at the webpage of the European Commission, DG Employment, Social Affairs and Equal Opportunities.

-The Commission’s strategy 2007-2012 on safety and health at work defines a series of measures at European and national level with a view to achieve an overall 25% reduction of occupational accidents and diseases in the EU.
+The EU Strategic framework on safety and health at work 2014-2020 defines key strategic objectives with a view to reduce occupational accidents and diseases in the EU.